 7. Local indicators

-The FATF also explain how some countries are considered higher risk based on geographic risk factors.
+The FATF also explains how some countries are considered higher risk based on geographic risk factors.
 These indicators should also be taken into account when scanning a PEP if they are from:

 - Foreign or domestic higher risk country;